BF528/project-3-lush/README.md

 # Repository Contents
 Files:

-run_limma.R
+analyst_run_limma.R

 -contains the functions necessary for parts 5 and 6 of the project (data analyst role)

-report.RMD
+analyst.RMD

--- contains markdown chunks used to run the aformentioned functions and create tables/plots (data analyst role)
+-- contains markdown chunks used to run the functions in analyst_run_limma.R and create tables/plots (data analyst role)

 programmer.R